hzeller/beagleg/README.md

 ## APIs
 The functionality is encapsulated in independently usable APIs.

-   - `motor-interface.h` : C-API to enqueue motor commands, that are executed in the PRU.
+   - `motor-interface.h` : C-API to enqueue motor moves, that are executed in the PRU.
    - `gcode-parser.h` : C-API that parses G-code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything